single-exhibition.php

 Artist Salon: Text-based Art with Whess Harman

-Artist and curator Whess Harman will discuss their practice and how art can be used as a tool of resistance.
+Artist and curator Whess Harman discusses his practice and how art can be used as a tool of resistance.

-Following the artist’s visual presentation, Whess will lead an art-making session using text as the starting point of an artwork.
-Utilizing simple methods of painting and stitching on fabric, develop your own patchwork.
+Following the artist’s visual presentation, Whess hosted an art-making session with participants using text, painting and stitching as the starting point of a small “protest patch” artwork.

 About the Artist: